Definitions

 - Don clean gown that covers personal clothing and skin.

-- Don clean protective cap/bonnet.
+- Optional: Don clean protective cap/bonnet.

 - Fit flexible nose piece over nose bridge and secure to head with ties or elastic straps, fitting snugly.